-This is an introductory course for science and non-science majors.
+This is an introductory course for both science and non-science majors.
 It covers physical, chemical, and biological principles common to all organisms.
-These principles are explained through a study of cell structure and function, cellular reproduction, basic biochemistry, cell energetics, the process of photosynthesis, and Mendelian and molecular genetics.
-Also included are the scientific method, basic principles of evolution, and an overview of the diversity of life with emphasis on viruses, prokaryotes, and protists.
-Lab is required.
+These principles are explained through the study of cell structure and function, cellular reproduction, basic biochemistry, cell energetics, the process of photosynthesis, and Mendelian and molecular genetics.
+Also included are the scientific method, basic principles of evolution, and an overview of the diversity of life.
+A 120 minute laboratory per week is required.